-Wear a set of leather work gloves when racking the appliance.
-They help to get a grip on the appliance and avoid injury from any metal edges.
+Wear a set of leather work gloves when you are racking the appliance.
+They help to grip the appliance and to avoid injury from metal edges.

 Do not use of any sort of hammer to secure the rails on the appliance.
 A hammer might damage the drives within the chassis and possibly void the warranty.